xriskio/casurance.net/replit.md

 Casurance is a commercial insurance agency web application that provides quote requests, service requests, and information about various insurance coverage types and industries.
 The platform is built as a full-stack TypeScript application with a React frontend and Express backend, designed to help California businesses obtain insurance quotes and manage their policies.

 The application serves as a B2B platform for commercial insurance, emphasizing trust, professionalism, and efficiency in the quote process.
-It features multiple specialized quote forms for different insurance types (commercial auto, general liability, workers compensation, trucking, hotel, restaurant, etc.) and comprehensive coverage information organized by category.
+It features multiple specialized quote forms for different insurance types (commercial auto, general liability, workers compensation, trucking, hotel, restaurant, limousine, NEMT, ambulance, TNC/rideshare, etc.) and comprehensive coverage information organized by category.

 **Agent Portal**: Authenticated portal for Casurance agents to view and manage all quote and service submissions.
 Features table-based layout with filtering, search, status management, and detailed submission views.

+**Latest Additions**:
+- Limousine & Chauffeured Transportation Insurance Quote Form (November 2025) - Comprehensive 6-step application based on Philadelphia Insurance Companies standards covering auto liability, general liability, hired/non-owned liability, physical damage, UM/UIM/PIP, operations, drivers, prior insurance, and vehicle schedules (1908 lines)
-**Latest Addition**: NEMT and Paratransit industry page (November 2025) - Specialized insurance coverage information for Non-Emergency Medical Transportation and Paratransit operators.
+- NEMT and Paratransit industry page (November 2025) - Specialized insurance coverage information for Non-Emergency Medical Transportation and Paratransit operators

 ## User Preferences